 You find all scientific publications on our publication server:

 Research in the field of energy takes place in an inter- and transdisciplinary context.
-Here you find selected sample projects.
+In the following you find selected sample projects.
+A complete list is available here.